coworking-metz/Portail-Coworking-Metz/wp-content/plugins/admin-custom-login/readme.txt

 * **Google Font Integrated:** -Plugin is integrated with 500+ google fonts.
 So add beautiful font styles fro you form panel.

-* **Unlimited Colour Scheme:** -Theere you able update plugin design with unlimited colours.
+* **Unlimited Color Scheme:** -Theere you able update plugin design with unlimited colours.
 Colour option is available for both login form panel and background

 #### Admin Custom Login Demo